LEO-based Positioning: Foundations, Signal Design, and Receiver Enhancements for 6G NTN

-{\em Prior Art.} Not surprisingly, the problem of understanding the localization capability of satellite-based communication services is not new.
+{\em Prior Art.} The problem of understanding the localization capability of satellite-based communication services is not new.
 For instance, in~\cite{levanon_705883}, the authors proposed a positioning method for the Globalstar system based on time and frequency differences of arrival (TDOA/FDOA) using one or a few LEO satellites.
 However, the problem setup fundamentally changes when we try to design a similar positioning system integrated into NR-NTN, which is the focus of this article.
 As of Release 19, unlike terrestrial networks (TNs), positioning using the NTN infrastructure is not supported~\cite{3gpp::23273}.
-Although single-satellite-based coarse positioning can be employed for UE location verification within an accuracy range of 10 km~\cite{3gpp::location::verification::TR}, as of Release 19, multi-satellite-based precise positioning is out of scope for NTN.
-To put the contribution of this paper into perspective, we point out the difference between this work and the volume of recent works on LEO-based positioning, where the DL signal from LEO is used as a {\em signal of opportunity}~\cite{zak_stan_10388052,zak_10605899,knopp_10542356,megan_10356223}.
+Although single-satellite-based coarse positioning enables UE location verification within 10 km~\cite{dureppagari_ntn_10355106}, multi-satellite-based precise positioning remains out of scope for NTN in Release 19.

+To put the contribution of this paper into perspective, we point out the difference between this work and the volume of recent works on LEO-based positioning, where the DL signal from LEO is used as a {\em signal of opportunity}~\cite{zak_10605899,9840374}.
 These approaches require a complex receiver setup to be able to track the phase of the received signals coherently for a very long time (coherent processing time of 200 ms assumed in~\cite{zak_10605899}), assuming no knowledge of the transmitted signals, hence requiring high receiver sensitivity, and assume LEO satellites to be phase coherent during measurement duration.
-In this work, we propose design enhancements for NR-NTN to achieve comparable positioning performance to GNSS with small TTIF at NR UEs (e.g., smartphones) with limited hardware availability.
-Building upon our previous work~\cite{dureppagari_ntn_10355106}, where we examined NTN-positioning study cases for 6G using Cram\'er-Rao lower bound (CRLB) based analysis, this paper provides the first set of design guidelines for a LEO-based positioning system utilizing NR-NTN cellular services.
+Additionally, recent research has explored interference analysis for PRS transmission in 5G NTN in the context of TN/NTN integration~\cite{10140024,10759698}, reusing the TN PRS framework. \chb{While some efforts are ongoing to support standalone LEO-PNT frameworks (e.g., Xona) and GNSS augmentation using LEO satellites (e.g., Centispace)~\cite{_elikbilek_2024}, our work focuses on leveraging communication-centric LEO constellations for positioning rather than developing a dedicated LEO-PNT system.} In this work, we propose design enhancements for NR-NTN to achieve positioning performance comparable to GNSS with small TTIF at NR UEs (e.g., smartphones) with limited hardware availability.
+Building upon our previous work~\cite{dureppagari_ntn_10355106}, where we examined NTN-positioning study cases for 6G using Cram\'er-Rao lower bound (CRLB)-based analysis, this paper provides the first set of design guidelines for a LEO-based positioning system utilizing NR-NTN cellular services.